curl/everything-curl/curl-trust.md

    open.

 2. We try hard to write reliable code.
-We write test cases, we review code, we document best practises and we have a style guide that helps us keep code consistent.
+We write test cases, we review code, we document best practices and we have a style guide that helps us keep code consistent.

 3. We stick to promises and guarantees as much as possible.
 We don't break